eidiot/eidiot.github.io/source/_posts/2015-03-01-AngularJS-unit-testing-with-Jasmine.md

 ## Mock dependencies

-At start of tests when we load the module we can mock dependencies as the same time:
+At start of tests when we load the module we can mock dependencies at the same time:

 ```javascript
 var $VALUE$;